Conditions in detention facilities

 Conditions in CIE

-According to Article 62-bis of the Aliens Act, CIEs are public establishments of a non-penitentiary nature.
+According to Article 62-bis of the Immigration Law, CIEs are public establishments of a non-penitentiary nature.
 Admission to and stay in these facilities shall be solely for preventive and precautionary purposes, safeguarding the rights and freedoms recognised in the legal system, with no limitations other than those applying to their freedom of movement, in accordance with the content and purpose of the judicial detention order of admission.

-Article 62-bis of the Aliens Act further entails a list of rights recognised to the detained individuals.
+Article 62-bis of the Immigration Law further entails a list of rights recognised to the detained individuals.
 This includes the right to be informed and to have access to a lawyer, to an interpreter, to appropriate medical and health support as well as access to NGOs working with migrants.
 They also have the right to have their life, physical integrity and health respected, and to have their dignity and privacy preserved.
 The conditions for the access to NGOs as well as the access to adequate social and health care services must be laid down by way of regulation.

 “The competences on direction, coordination, management and inspection of the centres correspond to the Ministry of the Interior and they are exercised through the General Directorate of the police, who will be responsible for safety and security, without prejudice to judicial powers concerning the entry clearance and control of the permanence of foreigners.”

-The Ministry of the Interior is also responsible for the provision of health and social care in the centres, notwithstanding whether such service can be arranged with other ministries or public and private entities.
+The Ministry of Interior is also responsible for the provision of health and social care in the centres, notwithstanding whether such service can be arranged with other ministries or public and private entities.

-On the operation and living conditions within the CIE, there is scarce official information provided by the administrations responsible for their management.
+On the operation and living conditions within the CIEs, there is scarce official information provided by the administrations responsible for their management.
 Due to this lack of transparency, during the last years several institutions and NGOs have developed actions of complaint and denounce shortcomings in the functioning of the CIE.
-Examples of these activities are the specialised annual reports by the Ombudsperson (and its respective representatives at regional level), by the State Prosecutor,[2] and by several organisations of the third sector, academic institutions[3] and media.
+Examples of these activities are the specialised annual reports by the Ombudsperson (and its respective representatives at regional level), by the State Prosecutor, and by several organisations of the third sector, academic institutions and media.
 In addition, valuable information is contained in the rulings of the judicial bodies responsible for controlling stays in the CIE (Jueces de Control de Estancia).

 While the CIE Regulation was long awaited, it was established with many aspects to be improved and ignoring many of the recommendations formulated by the aforementioned entities.
 This is reflected by the decision of the Supreme Court, which, right after the adoption of the Regulation, cancelled four of its provisions as contrary to the Returns Directive, regarding the need to establish separated units for families, procedural safeguards on second-time detention and prohibition of corporal inspections.[2]